-The economys still tight, the holidays are approaching quickly and you want that new kitchen.
+The economys improving, the holidays are behind us for another year and you want that new kitchen or bathroom.
 Unfortunately, cash is tight and youre looking to knock out this project on a budget.

-Well, just because youve been religiously watching home makeover shows and learned what a shadow box is, you need a bit more information before you break out the sledge hammer and level a couple of walls.
+Well, just because youve been religiously watching home makeover shows and learned what a shadow box is, you need a bit more information before you break out the sledge hammer and demo a couple of non-load-bearing walls.

-Homeowners will likely continue to take on these home renovations at an increasing pace based on the continuing housing slump (thanks Barney Frank, Fannie Mae, and Freddie Mac) and the glut home improvement retailers located right around the corner.
+Homeowners will likely continue to take on these home renovations at an increasing pace based on the continuing housing condition (thanks Barney Frank, Fannie Mae, and Freddie Mac) and the innovative building products offered by home improvement retailers located right around the corner.

 However, doing so without a full understanding of the potential risks might cause problems that run greater than an inflated plumbing bill.